The storyteller began:

-“As time went by, the beavers caused great damage to the forests around the world.
+“As time went by, the beavers caused great damage to the forests.
 Naturally, they ate tree bark and never stopped gnawing down trees for their dams and lodges.

-Wherever the beavers went, they regularly created floods in nearby towns from the unpredictable overflow of their ponds.
+Wherever the beavers went, they regularly created floods in nearby towns because of the unpredictable overflow of their ponds.
 Homes, business, and crops suffered damage.
 Other forest creatures that depended on trees for habitat and food were devastated too.

 The two-leggeds finally realized that they had no choice but to stop the beavers.
 It was a very hard lesson.
 They became remorseful for what they had done.”